 On the eighth and final day of our Floreana cruise, we looped around the island called Daphne Major, twice.
 What a treat.
 Not really.
 It’s a tiny island named after a British naval vessel, that is inhabited by many species of birds including the Darwin Finch, Frigatebirds, and Nazca Boobies.
-Clearly, this was a filler activity, though not totally unexpected.
+This was a filler activity, though not totally unexpected.
 The first and last days of these cruises are known to be throwaway days, usually relegated to meet-and-greet, airport pickup/drop-offs, and filler activities.

 We said goodbye to our shipmates.
 What a wonderful bunch.
 I could not have asked for a better group with whom to spend a week on a tiny cruise ship.
 I feel privileged to have known explorers such as Matty and the three animated Chinese guys.